 In the case of a sale of trade receivables at a discount, the discount will be treated as: (i) a financial expense/loss (not necessarily interest) to the seller, generally deductible for corporate income tax purposes if the seller is a Brazilian legal entity taxed under the real profit regime and the loss meets certain legal requirements; and (ii) a financial revenue (not necessarily interest) to the purchaser.
-If the purchaser is a Brazilian legal entity, this revenue would usually be taxable on a pro rata (accrual) basis as from the date of purchase of the receivables until their maturity, for purposes of Brazilian corporate taxes on profits and revenues (imposto de renda pessoa juridica (IRPJ) and contribuição social sobre o lucro líquido (CSLL)).
+If the purchaser is a Brazilian legal entity, this revenue would usually be taxable on a pro rata (accrual) basis as from the date of purchase of the receivables until their maturity, for purposes of Brazilian corporate taxes on profits and revenues (Imposto de Renda da Pessoa Jurídica - IRPJ, Contribuição Social sobre o Lucro Líquido - CSLL, Programa de Integração Social - PIS, and Contribuição para o Financiamento da Seguridade Social - COFINS).